MarcoJiralerspong/dpyd/README.md

     - CLINVAR variants which have a "Likely pathogenic", "Likely pathogenic/pathogenic" or "Pathogenic" CLIN SIG .
     - LOF variants which have "HC" or "LC" for LOF.
  - Export the dataframes as .tsv files.

+## Clean CPIC

+Unfortunately, the data from CPIC is given in an Excel sheet with poor formatting for parsing.
+To allow for parsing, some manual formatting is necessary.
+We create a clean .csv with the important fields from CPIC as follows:
+- Create new spreadsheet
+- Copy over column names
+- Copy over rows which are either "Strong Evidence supporting function", "Moderate Evidence supporting function (in vitro and clinical/ex vivo data)", "In vitro data only and/or limited clinical/ex vivo data"
+- Delete letters which are used for footnotes in rsID column
+- Delete row rs115632870 and rs6668296 since they are linked to previous variant which probably causes decrease in function (as per footnote)
+- Transform row with 2 rsIDs (rs1801267 and rs1801265) into 2 rows, using the value before the comma for the first row and the value after the comma for the second row (for fields without comma, put same in both)
+- For the row with HapB3, only keep the middle variant, deleting the information to the left and right of the commas
+- Delete rows rs143154602, rs72549303, rs72549309, rs1801268, rs111858276, rs137999090 and rs72547601 since they are not in gnomAD.
+- Change rs72549309 to rs539032572 (version compatible with gnomAD)
+- Save as .tsv (to do so in excel, save as .txt and then change the file extension to .tsv)